ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-4/section-1/0-functor-monad.md

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1745662189198.png)

-And now we've discovered another path - using Monad's bind to transform a Kleisli arrow into a container mapper:
+And we also discovered another path - using Monad's bind to transform a Kleisli arrow into a container mapper:

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1745716642404.png)